45717335/Menu_Add_Delete/README.md

 # Menu_Add_Delete
 Excel add in menus add and remove tool
 ## Function
-easly copy "*.xlam" to start up folder and Remove them from start up folder.
+to help user to copy "*.xlam" to start up folder or Remove them from start up folder.
 ## How to run
 copy "Menu_Add_Delete.7z" and unzip it using password: PASSWORD run buttons in that file